In their memorandum the ZVfD wrote:

 declaration of belonging to the Jewish nation and the Jewish race.
 A state,

 built according to the principles of purity of the nation and race can only be

 honoured and respected by a Jew who declares his belonging to his own kind.’

 Prinz admitted that: “It was morally disturbing

-to seem to be considered as the favoured children of the Nazi Government,
+to seem to be considered as the favoured children of the NSDAP Government,

 particularly when it dissolved the anti-Zionist youth groups, and seemed in

 other ways to prefer the Zionists.
-The Nazis asked for a ‘more Zionist
+The NSDAP asked for a ‘more Zionist

 behaviour.”
-[Joachim Prinz, Zionism under the Nazi Government, Young Zionist
+[Joachim Prinz, Zionism under the NSDAP Government, Young Zionist

 (London, November 1937), p.18]